The Heart Center

 - Cardiac monitoring.

-Cardiac rehabilitation completes the continuum of heart care at The Villages® Regional Hospital, offering outpatient monitored exercise and educational programs designed to reduce risk factors for coronary artery disease.
+Cardiac rehabilitation completes the continuum of heart care at UF Health The Villages® Hospital, offering outpatient monitored exercise and educational programs designed to reduce risk factors for coronary artery disease.

-The cardiac rehabilitation program at The Villages® Regional Hospital is tailored to the personal interests, needs and abilities of each patient.
+Our program is tailored to the personal interests, needs and abilities of each patient.
 Cardiac rehabilitation offers a safe and enjoyable way for people with heart disease or those who have had cardiac surgery to improve their cardiovascular fitness, function and knowledge.

 To learn more about cardiac rehabilitation at The Villages® Regional Hospital, call 352.751.8556.